We are honored to share in the wisdom, love, hope, and creativity

 This is a story for everything you will do and everything you could be.
 It’s for who you are right now, and it’s for all the magical, unbounded potential you hold inside.

 Portals to new Perspectives | Gift a Child a Seed of Hope | Gift a Seed of Hope | Building Bridges | Outside In | Currents of ChangeFeature Focus 2017 Season:

 Create a New Story | Spiritual Awakening in the 21st Century | Finding Home | Living Lightly, Deeply | Embracing Diversity

 Guidelines for Entering

-Award Winning Books from the 2018 Season were announced to the Nautilus mailing list in April 2019.
-Bookcover images of all the Winners are posted on our webpages, 2018 Grand/Gold Winners and 2018 Silver Winners.
+Award Winning Books from the 2020 Season will be announced to the Nautilus mailing list in April 2021.

-For the current 2019 Season: Entry packages postmarked from Sept.
+For the 2020 Season: Entry packages postmarked from Sept.
 21 through Oct.
-31, 2019 will benefit from Early Entry Fees.
+31, 2020 will benefit from Early Entry Fees.
 Entries postmarked Nov.
 1- Dec.
-31, 2019 will have Regular Entry Fees.
+31, 2020 will have Regular Entry Fees.
 And Entries postmarked from Jan.
 1 through Feb.
-7, 2020 will have Final Entry Fees.
+10, 2021 will have Final Entry Fees.